20 Secrets From The World’s Most Frequent Flyers

 Mr Salvatore Imposimato: First and foremost, I am a nervous flyer.
 So no matter how much I travel – which is up to six times per week – I still hate boarding planes.
 I always travel with my oldest pair of beat up, black Chuck Taylors – they go with my day-to-day casual look and still look great when I’m dressed up.
 I also take my wireless Beats by Dre headphones, a motorcycle jacket and Nike Flynit running shoes, no matter the city.

-Thom Browne Striped Loopback Cotton-Jersey Sweatshirt
+Thom Browne Slim-Fit Striped Loopback Cotton-Jersey Sweatshirt

-Master & Dynamic MH40 Leather Over-Ear Headphones
+Master & Dynamic MW50+ Leather 2-in-1 Wireless Over-Ear Headphones

 This Is Ground Grande Tech Dopp Kit Leather Travel Organiser